aWildKaelin/SpiderBot/README.md

 To open the project in Visual Studio Code, create a new Pico project using the extension, then replace the generated project files with the contents of this repository while keeping the generated `.vscode` directory.

+## Third-party code

+This project includes or uses `pico-ssd1306`, which is licensed under the BSD 3-Clause License.
+See the license file in the `pico-ssd1306` directory for details.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.